welcome to Clearingstelle EEG!

 - and last but not least, a consistent, cost-effective fee has to be paid by grid operators.

 The Clearingstelle EEG has nothing to do with a clearing house as known in financial services.
-Rather, section 57 of the Renewable Energy Sources Act defines the purpose of the Clearingstelle as a facilitator, helping “to settle any disputes and issues of application arising under this act”.
+Rather, section 81 of the Renewable Energy Sources Act ("EEG") 2014 defines the purpose of the Clearingstelle as a facilitator, helping "to avoid and to settle any disputes".

 The ordinary courts usually settle disputes through litigation that is often costly and time consuming.
 However, the Clearingstelle EEG offers alternative dispute resolution options that may prove more efficient and cost-effective to settle disputes.
 Such options include mediation, joint dispute resolution, arbitration.
 Thereby, opposing parties can avoid costly litigation and tedious, lengthy court action, but yet achieve a feasible and mutually acceptable solution.
 This is usually achieved through one of the following formal Alternative Dispute Resolution proceedings: